celo-org/docs/blog/16-03-2023-Creating-a-charity-donation-dApp-using-Celo-Composer-and-React-and-RainbowKit-Celo/creating-a-charity-donation-dApp-using-celo-composer-and-react-and-rainbowKit-celo.md

 1. Install Node.js and NPM (Node Package Manager) on your machine.
 2. Install the Celo Extension Wallet on your browser or add Celo test network (Alfajores) to your MetaMask Wallet

+If you will like to see the complete code, here is the Github link [charity dApp on celo](https://github.com/amoweolubusayo/charity-celo)
 ## Creating your project using Celo Composer

 In your terminal, run the following command